 Lily's symptoms began in mid-November 2008 when Lily

 was seven years old and in second grade.
 The most severe symptom was intermittent back and leg pains.
-Over the
+She described

 by Lily's continued symptoms of fatigue, fever, pale skin, dark circles under eyes, and pain, they decided to do